edgexfoundry/edgex-docs/docs_src/microservices/device/remote/Ch-RemoteNonSecure.md

          ```

         !!! note
-            If multiple instances of the service has to be run then attach `-i` followed by the number of instances desired.
+            If multiple instances of the service have to be run, then attach `-i` followed by the number of instances desired.
 E.g:
             ```bash
             EDGEX_SECURITY_SECRET_STORE=false ./cmd/device-usb-camera -cp -r -rsh=172.26.113.174,172.26.113.150,0.0.0.0 -i 2
             ```

 ## Verify Service, Device(s) and next steps

-1. Make sure the service has no errors and check whether the service is added to Edgex i.e. to core-metadata (running in host node):
+1. Make sure the service has no errors and check whether the service is added to EdgeX i.e. to core-metadata (running in host node):

     ```bash
     curl -s http://<core-metadata-ip-address>:59881/api/{{api_version}}/deviceservice/name/device-usb-camera | jq .